Examples of outstanding websites

 What they do really well

-They take extreme care of the photos and videos showing normal people and not top models, to connect with their target customers, people like you and me.
+They take great care to use images and videos of ordinary people, not top models, to connect with their target customers, people like you and me.

 What they could improve

-Only one thing to say here, I was a bit disappointed when after being for a little while on the site a chat message popped up asking for my name and my email to keep in contact.
+The only thing I have to say here is that I was a bit disappointed when, after I had been on the site for a little while, a chat message popped up asking for my name and email in order to keep in touch.

 Airstream

-Airstream is a classic brand of RV (recreational vehicles) that has recently resuscitated with the fad of digital nomads or just nomads, so to say, people that decide to live on the road.
+Airstream is a classic RV (recreational vehicle) brand that has recently been revived by the digital nomad trend, or simply nomads, people who choose to live on the road.

-This brand was founded in the 30s and has been alive since, with its ups and downs, and is currently enjoying increasing success.
+This brand was founded in the 30s and has been around ever since, with its ups and downs, and is currently enjoying increasing success.

-They know very well they have a new target audience now, these digital nomads who are growing in number every year, so they use photos with people who might look like them and write messages aimed to this group.
+They now have a new target group: these digital nomads who are growing in number every year, so they use photos with people who might look like them and write copy aimed at this group.

 Good sales copy examples